 What is Two Step Verification?

-Two-Step Verification is a mandatory security feature that helps keep your account secure and helps prevent unauthorized users from gaining access to your Ring account.
-With every new login to your Ring account, you will receive a one-time six-digit verification code via text message to verify your login attempt.
-That One-Time verification code must be entered within 10 minutes of the time you request it.
+Two-Step Verification is a mandatory security feature that helps keep your account secure and helps prevent unauthorised users from gaining access to your Ring account.
+With every new login to your Ring account, you will receive a one-time six-digit password via text message to verify your login attempt.
+That One-Time Password must be entered within 10 minutes of the time you request it.
 You must do this for any device that you use to log into your account.
-The One-Time verification code helps verify that the person trying to log into your account is actually you.
+The One-Time Password helps verify that the person trying to log into your account is actually you.

 Two-Step Verification is required for both account Owners and Shared Users.
 The Two-Step Verification process for Shared Users is the same as for account Owners.

-Why am I being asked to change my method of receiving the One-Time verification code from email to text message?
+Why am I being asked to change my method of receiving the One-Time Password from email to text message?

-Text message delivery of the One-Time verification code helps you maintain control of your Ring account in case something happens to your email account (for example, if you lose access to your email account or it is compromised), because the verification code is sent to your phone.
+Text message delivery of the One-Time Password helps you maintain control of your Ring account in case something happens to your email account (for example, if you lose access to your email account or it is compromised), because the password is sent to your phone.

-How do I change my One-Time verification code method from email to text message?
+How do I change my One-Time Password method from email to text message?